mikependon/RepoDB.NET/pages/attributes/mysqltypemap.md

 ## MySqlTypeMapAttribute

-This attribute is used to map a property into its equivalent type from the database (via `System.Data.SqlDbType`).
+This attribute is used to map a property into its equivalent type from the database (via `MySql.Data.MySqlClient.MySqlDbType`).

 It only supports the [MySQL](https://www.nuget.org/packages/RepoDb.MySql).